IKEA unveils LGBTQ-themed sofas -- and the internet has thoughts on its 'bisexual couch'

 He added that the hands were "meant to represent the audience reaction, especially those of other bisexual folks who would approach me after performances and share their story with me."

 Other designs included a couch based on the "Progress" flag, a variation on the more familiar rainbow flag, that features hundreds of faux flowers (pictured top).
-One of the sofa designer meanwhile drew on the pinks and oranges of the lesbian flag to create a swirling watercolor pattern.
+One of the sofa designers meanwhile drew on the pinks and oranges of the lesbian flag to create a swirling watercolor pattern.

 The "nonbinary" couch, a gray sofa tightly harnessed with yellow, purple and white straps, also became a talking point on Twitter.
 One user likened the belts to "kink gear" while another wrote, "okay the bisexual ikea couch is odd can we talk about the nonbinary bondage couch now."